klee-SAM/raytrace-noob/README.md

     - produce a sequence of png images w/ suffixed numbers

-## Dependencies
+## Required Dependencies
 - GLM (OpenGL Mathematics): https://github.com/g-truc/glm
 - CMake: (https://cmake.org/download/)

 ## Building
 This requires that you set the environment variable `GLM_INCLUDE_DIR` to a copy of the GLM library on your system.

+Instructions primarily for Linux.
 Other platforms may have slightly different build instructions.

 1. Create a new `build` folder inside the project folder (which contains CMakeLists.txt)
 2. Do `cmake ..` inside the build folder to create the Makefile for debug mode.
-    - Do `cmake -DCMAKE_BUILD_TYPE=Release` for release mode instead.
+    - Do `cmake -DCMAKE_BUILD_TYPE=Release ..` for release mode instead.
-    - Do `cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo` if using a tool like Callgrind.
+    - Do `cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..` if using a tool like Callgrind.
 3. Call `make` to build.

 ## Other libraries used